Sebrhyscart/GEANT4-ProtonBeam-LithiumTarget/README.md

 # Proton beam accelerator in to Lithium target GEANT4
 Simulation based on an experiment performed at the McMaster Tandetron Accelerator

-The simulation is Part One of a new lab for the course ENGPHYS 4PP3: Applications of Plasma Physics.
-The purpose of the lab and simulation is to experimentally determine the neutron production cross section for the Proton - Lithium nuclear reaction.
+This simulation is part one of a new lab for the courese ENGPHYS 4PP3: Applications of Plasma Physics offered at McMaster University.
+The purpose of this lab is to determine the Li7(p,n)Be7 cross section.
+This is done by shooting a proton beam at a Lithium target, and determining the number of time this nuclear reaction occurs.

-The simulation is written in C++ for the Monte Carlo particle transport code GEANT4, developed by CERN.
-The simulation creates several output.csv files, which must be read by the file xsCalculator.py
+This simulation is written in C++ for the Monte Carlo particle trasport code GEANT4, developed at CERN.